 Note: Make sure you select a drive with the most available space.
 Consider 1 GB of space is required for every 1000 samples you add to the database.

-5. The installer auto-detects and displays a default Port number.
-It is recommended that you do not change it.
-Click Next.
+The installer auto-detects and displays a default Port number.
+It is recommended that you do not change this number.

+5. Click Next.

 The Start Copying Files window appears.